How Does Face Detection Work?

 Face detection or facial recognition tools aren’t all the same.
 They use several different methods to compare facial features in an image and compare it to pictures stored in a database.

 However, for the most part, face detection tools use intelligent algorithms that biometrically map out facial features captured in photographs and still video frames.
 Once the biometric map is complete, it is compared to an extensive database of faces.
+Understanding the variation and sophistication of these technologies can be vital for those seeking the cutting-edge in AI developments.
+For an in-depth exploration, click here to delve into the top facial recognition technologies.

 Although there are many ways to do this, generally, we can detect faces in four simple steps: